SvitlanaKo/documentation/user_guide/inventory/index.rst

 Import Inventory Statuses and Levels
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Sample for importing bulk product inventory statuses (In Stock, Out of Stock, or Discontinued) and levels (quantity and unit) for the warehouses:
+The sample for importing bulk product inventory statuses (In Stock, Out of Stock, or Discontinued) and levels (quantity and unit) for the warehouses:

 .. include:: /user_guide/common_actions/import_inventory_levels.rst
   :start-after: start